williamjhyland/yale-assure-vision-lock/README.md

-# Kasa Smart Plug
+# Yale Assure 2 Smart Lock

-Provide a vision service, a relevant tag, a camera, and an IP Address of the Kasa smart plug the light will turn on or off depending on if the detection is seen or not.
+Provide a vision service, a relevant tag, a camera, and a camera name.
+The lock will lock or unlock depending on if the approved person's face is seen or not.

 Example Config:

 {
   "source_camera": "webcam",
   "tags": {
-    "Dog": 0.3
+    "Bill": 0.3
   },
-  "vision_service": "effdet-vision",
+  "vision_service": "face-detector-vision",
   "lock_name": "Bills Lock"
 }